bertw2002/Terminal-Minesweeper/README.md

 Julian: Today, I organized the minesweeper code and started writing the code that makes the first move always result in a clear tile.
 I also wrote Tile method unMine() which turns a tile into a non-mine.

 Albert: Today, I finished Julian's code so that minesweeper runs without errors and clearSpread can run without errors.
 Also, I added a method which makes all tiles open after hitting a mine.

+# 14.01.2019
+Julian: Today, I wrote the Minesweeper gameOverClear() method and changed the characters for flagged tiles and mine tiles.
+I also wrote some code that was later fixed by Albert that had an intended purpose of ensuring that the first selected tile would always be a clear, zero tile.